cafana/.github/profile/README.md

  * means for efficient fitting of histograms produced by the framework under neutrino oscillation or systematic uncertainty variations.

 The name originates from "Common Analysis Files" (or "Common Analysis Format" files; the oral history is conflicted)&mdash;CAFs&mdash;which remain the foundation of the approach, but the system has since been generalized beyond the NOvA format.
-Current applications include efforts on NOvA as well as users from the [DUNE](https://www.dunescience.org/) and [SBN](https://sbn.fnal.gov/) collaborations.
+Current applications include efforts on NOvA as well as users from the [DUNE collaboration](https://www.dunescience.org/) and the [Fermilab SBN program](https://sbn.fnal.gov/).

-More on the history, design, and possible future directions of CAFAna may be found [here](https://arxiv.org/abs/2203.13768).
+More on the history, design, and possible future directions of CAFAna may be found at [arXiv:2203.13768 [hep-ex]](https://arxiv.org/abs/2203.13768).

 ## Using CAFAna